Arthur Rinderknech vs. Emil Ruusuvuori: Prediction and Match Betting Odds | Chengdu Open

 Arthur Rinderknech vs. Emil Ruusuvuori Trends and Insights

-- On hard courts, Ruusuvuori has played 38 matches and averaged 22.6 games per match (21.6 in best-of-three matches) and 9.9 games per set.
+- Ruusuvuori has averaged 22.6 games per match (21.6 in best-of-three matches) and 9.9 games per set through 38 matches on hard courts in the past 12 months, winning 51.4% of those games.

-- On November 12, 2020, Rinderknech and Ruusuvuori played in the 2020 ATP Challenger Bratislava, Slovakia Men Singles Round of 16.
-Ruusuvuori came out on top 6-1, 6-4.
+- In the only match between Rinderknech and Ruusuvuori dating back to 2015, in the 2020 ATP Challenger Bratislava, Slovakia Men Singles Round of 16, Ruusuvuori was victorious 6-1, 6-4.

-- In terms of sets, Ruusuvuori has won two against Rinderknech (100.0%), while Rinderknech has claimed zero.
+- Ruusuvuori has claimed two sets against Rinderknech (good for a 100.0% win rate), compared to Rinderknech's zero.

-- Ruusuvuori and Rinderknech have squared off in 17 total games, and Ruusuvuori has won more often, capturing 12 of them.
+- Ruusuvuori has taken 12 games (70.6% win rate) against Rinderknech, who has claimed five games.

-- Ruusuvuori and Rinderknech have played one time, and they have averaged 17 games and two sets per match.
+- In one match between Rinderknech and Ruusuvuori, they have played 17.0 games and 2.0 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.